Model Congress: Model United States Senate

 Model United States Senate (MUSS) is a student event intended to simulate the legislative process of the United States Senate.
 Various educational bodies organize MUSS events.
+The first MUSS, predating the aforementioned intercollegiate Model Congresses by 40 years, is the Floyd M. Riddick Model United States Senate at Stetson University.

 Floyd M. Riddick Model United States Senate at Stetson University

-Stetson University hosts the United States' first and oldest college-level Model United States Senate program annually in Spring.
-Founded in 1971 by Dr. T. Wayne Bailey, political science professor, and then-political science student John Fraser, Stetson University's Floyd M. Riddick Model U.S. Senate is the nation's oldest collegiate-level Model Senate.
+Stetson University hosts the Floyd M. Riddick Model U.S. Senate, the United States' first and oldest collegiate-level Model United States Senate program annually in Spring, around late March.
+The program was founded in 1970 by Dr. T. Wayne Bailey, political science professor, and then-political science student John Fraser, after he asked Dr. Bailey in class if it would be possible to create such a program inspired by the Model United Nations programs that Fraser had seen.
+Dr. Bailey embraced the idea, and that year, the first Model Senate was held.
+Republican Senate leader Howard Baker of Tennessee, who attended the first MUSS at the invitation by Dr. Bailey, connected Bailey with U.S. Senate Parliamentarian Dr. Floyd Millard Riddick.
+Dr. Riddick would go on to become Stetson's MUSS Parliamentarian, teaching students how to be U.S. senators, while also being the real U.S. Senate Parliamentarian every year until his retirement in 1974, due to his poor health preventing him from travelling.
+Upon his retirement, Stetson would officially name its MUSS program the "Floyd M. Riddick Model United States Senate."

 Each year, students from colleges and universities around the nation gather at Stetson University for this three-day event.
 The F.M.R.
 Model U.S. Senate reproduces the actual procedures and activities of the United States Senate in an effort to provide experience and education for the student participants.
 Each student is assigned a Senator in one of five legislative committees (Armed Services, Foreign Relations, HELP, EPW or Judiciary) and is responsible for researching a variety of bills, crafting appropriate amendments and portraying the assigned senator as accurately as possible.
-In addition, the Model Senate attracts national speakers and lecturers, including former and sitting United States senators.
-In addition, in 2013 the Model Senate Program introduced a journalism program that allows students to live report about the event as well as play the role of real journalists and report on the Model Senate.
+Over the years, additional roles beyond that of a senator have come and gone.
+In 2007, there was a lobbyist role within committees, where students had to know their committee's bills and be a "go-to" expert for the Senators (they could also become a senator if the original student playing that specific role went absent).
+In 2013, a journalism role was introduced, which allowed students to live report about the event as well as play the role of real journalists and report on the Model Senate.
+Due to changes brought by time, as well as a two-year hiatus due to Covid-19 beginning in 2020 until the program's return in 2022 for the 50th Model Senate and a new benefactor, Attorney Patrick L. Smith, whom the event has been renamed after since 2022, these roles, while innovative for their time, are no longer available for students to play as.